NaitraNaitra/Sawwave/README.md

 To build for macos you can run the command
 `gcc main.c /usr/local/lib/libportaudio.a -framework CoreAudio -framework CoreServices -framework AudioToolbox -framework AudioUnit`  (recommended)
 Or
-`gcc main.c -L/usr/local/lib/  -lportaudio` ( on most v19 portaudio)
+`gcc main.c -L /usr/local/lib/  -lportaudio` ( on most v19 portaudio)

 Video of it being compiled and played here https://youtu.be/E6KgmggWA9E